gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 .. admonition:: Tasks

     #.
 Create a mixed list to display the message to be asleep at 10 o'clock.
     #.
-Create a mixed list to display you're 3 favourite animals in number order.
+Create a mixed list to display you're 3 favourite animals with their number order.

     .. dropdown::
         :icon: codescan